IgniteUI/indigo-design-docfx/en/components/toast.md

 ### Text/Data Property Binding

 There are Text properties for the Message.
-When supplied they can be bound to a nested or non-nested data item.
+When supplied, they can be bound to a nested or non-nested data item.
 If the property is a nested property, include the nested property chain, but don’t include the model object name.
 Examples:

 #### Example Not Nested